-Working closely with our in-house development team, we set the goal for V1.0 of the design system to build the foundation by creating a compressive, scalable visual language and build atomic components most often reused and combined to make user experiences.
+Working closely with our in-house development team, we set the goal for v1.0 of the design system to build the foundation by creating a compressive, scalable visual language and building atomic components most often reused and combined to make user experiences.
 Our emphasis in this process was to emphasize displays and data collection through normalization of form controls and standardized UX patterns and best practices.

 ScoutAsia consolidates data from companies into one central location.
 It allows customers to:

 - Save companies to a custom target list and receive news and notifications